Pressio/pressio-tutorials/docs/source/endtoend/readthisfirst.rst

 Key features
 ------------

+- a workflow is encoded by a yaml file, organized into several section each with a specific scope

 - all driver scripts are written in Python

-- each workflow is encoded via a `yaml file <templateyaml.html>`__ organized into several section where each has a specific scope

 - easy to run: the `driver scripts <https://github.com/Pressio/pressio-tutorials/tree/develop/end-to-end-roms>`__ are intended